aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 #### Specifying a Preferred Width on a Table in Aspose.Words

 Using the [Table.PreferredWidth](http://www.aspose.com/api/net/words/aspose.words.tables/table/properties/preferredwidth) property will adjust its preferred width relative to the container (i.e the page, text column or outer table cell).
-The code example given below shows how to set a table to auto fit to 50% of the page width.
+The code example given below demonstrates how to set a table to auto fit to 50% of the page width.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-SpecifyHeightAndWidth-AutoFitToPageWidth.cs" >}}